 Academic Skills support

 There’s no secret to exam success.
 It’s all in the preparation.
 The Academic Skills team has exam preparation tips and suggestions to optimise your exam revision, improve your recall and prepare for different exam formats.
-For personalised and timely support, the online study and learning drop-ins allow you to get advice from peers with expertise in academic skills, maths and stats, and library research.

 Alternative Exams Arrangements